Grab a bag of chips and dig in. This Corn Queso dip is insanely cheesy, creamy & delicious. It will become your new favorite game day cheese dip.

-Now, I have always been a queso fan – like it’s my favorite part of game day.
-I never thought that queso could get much better or cheesier than my favorite cheese dip, but I stand corrected this Corn Queso takes the chip, so to speak.
-Inspired from my recent trip to Iowa to learn all things corn, I had a version of this Corn Queso Dip, and my mouth has been watering ever since.
+I have always been a queso fan – itโs my favorite part of game day.
+I never thought that queso could get much better or cheesier than myย favorite cheese dip.

 This post is written in collaboration with Iowa Corn.
-I’m excited to partner with them and give you the inside story to Iowa’s farmers and a behind the scenes look into their lives.
+Iโm excited to partner with them and give you the inside story of Iowaโs farmers and a behind-the-scenes look into their lives.

-I’m not even kidding friends when I talk about how much I love this dip.
+I’m not even kidding, friends, when I talk about how much I love this dip.
 When I had it for the first time at Iowa Distilling Company, I couldn’t stop eating it.
-In fact, I felt bad because I ate so much of this appetizer that I ate like a bird the rest of the meal.
+I felt terrible because I ate so much of this appetizer that I ate like a bird for the rest of the meal.ย

 I went back to this cheesy corn dip over and over again.
-However, I was sure to praise the chef, so she’d know how much I loved it and why I really didn’t eat much else.
-And I’m kicking myself for not asking her for the recipe.
-So instead, I came home and made one that was close enough to satisfy my queso craving.
+However, I was sure to praise the chef so sheโd know how much I loved it and why I really didn’t eat much else.
+And Iโm kicking myself for not asking her for the recipe.
+So, instead, I came home and made one close enough to satisfy my queso craving.

 Next game day, I will be trying this recipe in the slow cooker; I feel like it would be a bit creamier because when you stick the skillet in the oven to get the bubbly cheesy topping, you have to break through the cheesy crust to get to the creamy corn mixture.